selugu430/CarND-LaneLines-P1/writeup_template.md

 ### 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...

-Another shortcoming could be ...

-### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to ...

-Another potential improvement could be to ...
+One potential shortcoming would be when the deviation between the slope values of the right or left lines is huge then the average slope value might not be accurate.
+Especially in the curvy roads.